yewstack/yew/docs/concepts/components/properties.md

 Call `function` to initialize the prop value. `function` should have the signature `FnMut() -> T` where `T` is the field type.

 :::warning
 The function is called even if the prop is explicitly set.
-If your function is performance intensive, consider using `Option` instead.
+If your function is performance intensive, consider using `Option` where `None` values are initialized in the `create` method.
 :::

 ## PartialEq

-It is likely to make sense to derive `PartialEq` on your props if you can do this.
+It makes sense to derive `PartialEq` on your props if you can do so.
 Using `PartialEq` makes it much easier to avoid unnecessary rendering \(this is explained in the **Optimizations & Best Practices** section\).

 ## Memory/speed overhead of using Properties